 1. Stick your chin out or use your tongue.

 It might feel weird, but sticking your chin or head out slightly will ensure you don’t look like you have a dreaded double chin.
-Another way to avoid a double chin?
+Another way to give the appearance of a thinner face?
 Put your tongue on the roof of your mouth while smiling.
 Rumor has it Heidi Klum and Renne Zellweger are fans of this trick.

 2. Say no to below.